Use the Windows Scheduled Tasks Monitor in SAM

 The Windows Scheduled Tasks Monitor (WSTM) is a SAM feature that displays tasks running on Windows nodes monitored via WMI in your environment, along with the status, last run time, and last run results of each task.
-When this feature is enabled, details about a node's tasks appears in the Windows Scheduled Tasks widget on the Node Details page, as shown here.
+With this feature enabled, details about a node's tasks appears in the Windows Scheduled Tasks widget on the Node Details view, as shown here.

 Note the following details about the Windows Scheduled Tasks Monitor: